 This semester course should give a solid basis for those students considering further studies in business in high school and college as well as offering useful and practical aspects of living to any students.
 It gives background information on the free enterprise system in the three possible roles a student plays: as a worker, as a consumer and as a citizen in the economy.

 440/445 WORK-BASED LEARNING

 Credit: 1 or 2

-Offered Semester/Yearly
+Offered Semester/Yearly Available to Grades 11/12

 Prerequisite: Approved application, & taken classes related to the job placement